everydaytimmy/reading-notes/401/open_source.md

 https://www.codetriage.com/ helps you subscribe to your favorite open-source projects and get a new open issue from them in your inbox every day.

-Read blog posts and guides on how to contribute to an open source project, then pick one!